-- (1) The variance will not be contrary to the public interest; - (2) The spirit of the ordinance is observed; - (3) Substantial justice is done; - (4) The values of surrounding properties are not diminished; and - (5) Literal enforcement of the provisions of the ordinance would result in unnecessary hardship. - (A) For purposes of this subparagraph, "unnecessary hardship" means that, owing to special conditions of the property that distinguish it from other properties in the area: - (i) No fair and substantial relationship exists between the general public purposes of the ordinance provision and the specific application of that provision to the property; and - (ii) The proposed use is a reasonable one. - (B) If the criteria in subparagraph (A) are not established, an unnecessary hardship will be deemed to exist if, and only if, owing to special conditions of the property that distinguish it from other properties in the area, the property cannot be reasonably used in strict conformance with the ordinance, and variance is, therefore, necessary to enable the reasonable use of it.
+- 1. The variance will not be contrary to the public interest; - 2.
+The spirit of the ordinance is observed; - 3.
+Substantial justice is done; - 4.
+The values of surrounding properties are not diminished; and - 5.
+Literal enforcement of the provisions of the ordinance would result in unnecessary hardship. - A. For purposes of this subparagraph, "unnecessary hardship" means that, owing to special conditions of the property that distinguish it from other properties in the area: - 1.
+No fair and substantial relationship exists between the general public purposes of the ordinance provision and the specific application of that provision to the property; and - 2.
+The proposed use is a reasonable one. - B. If the criteria in subparagraph (A) are not established, an unnecessary hardship will be deemed to exist if, and only if, owing to special conditions of the property that distinguish it from other properties in the area, the property cannot be reasonably used in strict conformance with the ordinance, and variance is, therefore, necessary to enable the reasonable use of it.